AnneAdhiambo/yakisum_ai_summarizer/README.md

-# AI Summarizer - YakiHonne Smart Widget
+# YakisomeAI Summarizer - YakiHonne Smart Widget

 A Next.js-based smart widget for YakiHonne that provides AI-powered summarization of Nostr posts and articles using Google's Gemini AI.